nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 * Defines its _API_ in an `interface` with the same name as the Component.
 * Exposes its functionality using a `{Component Name}Manager` class.

-For example, the `Logic` component (see the class diagram given below) defines it's API in the `Logic.java` interface and exposes its functionality using the `LogicManager.java` class.
+For example, the `Logic` component (see the class diagram given below) defines its API in the `Logic.java` interface and exposes its functionality using the `LogicManager.java` class.

 <img src="images/LogicClassDiagram.png" width="800">